Cooperation with other institutions and organisations

 In any case, the EIB operations signed under the previous Council Decisions 2006/1016/EC and 2008/847/EC, as well as the operations already signed under Decision 633/2009/EC, shall continue to benefit from the EU guarantee.

 The two institutions share appraisal work and carry out joint appraisal missions.
-The division of labour is typically that the EBRD performs the financial analysis / projections modelling and the security structuring, and the EIB the project technical/economic appraisal work.
+Labour is typically divided in a manner that the EBRD performs the financial analysis / projections modelling and the security structuring, and the EIB the project technical/economic appraisal work.
 The two institutions then use the work of the other institution as input to their respective, independent, credit and project evaluations.
-Accordingly, all operations signed to date in the Eastern Partners are co-financed with, inter alia, EBRD.